Code-Institute-Submissions/MS2-3/readme.md

    - A sound sprite is used to contain all audio sounds in one single audio file.
 This fixes issues with playback on ios devices.

 #### Drum Patterns:
    - A list of 20 drum patterns are housed withing a JSON file.
 Each contain a key and value.
-Each drum, of which there are four (Kinc, Snare, hihat, Open Hi- hat) has a value of 16 digits.
+Each drum, of which there are four (Kick, Snare, Hihat, Open Hi-hat) has a value of 16 digits.
    - These digits are either 1 or 0.
 These 16 numbers represent the 16 pads.
    - The number 1 represents active and zero is inactive.
-The pad receives a class if it has the number one and plays a sound.
+The pad receives a class if it has the number 1 and plays a sound.
 No sound is played if the pad is zero as no class is added.
 This is how the drum patterns are programmed for each drum.

 #### Game Console:
    - The game console in the main game area contains all gameplay feedback i.e. score, level, active drum, 16 sequencer pads, transport buttons and how to play button.